 During these 15 years of commitment to vulnerable young people, RET International has worked in 28 countries affected by conflict and crises and fragile environments.
 You may visit our Where We Work section to learn about our past and present countries of operations.
 As an international organisation we also pay an awareness-raising and advocacy role through representations in Switzerland, Japan and Germany.

-We presently work in three main regions, which are the Middle East & South-Western Asia, Latin America & the Caribbean and East and Central Africa.
-The chart below shows the resources directed to each of these different regions in 2015:
+We presently work in three main regions, which are the Silk Route, Latin America & the Caribbean and East and Central Africa.
+The chart below shows the resources directed to each of these different regions in fiscal year (01 October – 31 September) 2016:

 When RET was created in 2000, the world’s focus was on children and not youth; RET has been growing as our mandate has caught traction among the international community and youth are more and more recognised as a key underserved population.
 In this growth, we have strived to keep our indirect costs (also referred to as administrative expenses) at a minimum.
 This graph below makes this progression in resources and control of indirect costs easy to visualise: